Vargodl/DVwords-WeekenStrung/README.md

 Although "the heaventree of stars (are) hung with humid nightblue fruit," (JJUlysses), the east coast sky is socked in with products of combustion from the Canadian wildfires.
 I wonder if, in the world correction/protecting/reacting ttself, the smoke clouds are blocking the sun a bit (it has been cooler these last few days...in other words in some ways righting a wrong.

-Be careful going in search of adventure - it's ridiculously easy to find.
-~William Least Heat-Moon

-1/9/90

-Gen V (also known as The Boys: Gen V)

 "Dream big.
 Start small.
 But most of all, start." - Simon Sinek

 “Remember, remember, this is now, and now, and now.
 Live it, feel it, cling to it.”